bbertka/openai-gpt-review-analyzer/README.md

 - Making a new commit to your repository.
 - Manually running the pipeline from **CI/CD** > **Pipelines** in your GitLab project.

+### Overview of Kubernetes Deployment:

+- Secrets Creation: The deploy job creates Kubernetes secrets for AMAZON_PASSWORD and OPENAI_API_KEY by encoding these variables to base64 and applying them to the cluster.
+This ensures that sensitive information is securely stored and accessible to the deployment.
+- Deployment Application: The job then uses envsubst to substitute placeholders in deployment.yml with environment variable values defined in GitLab CI/CD settings.
+This allows placeholders in this deployment.yml to be replaced.
+- Deployment and Rollout: After applying the deployment configuration, the job triggers a rollout restart to ensure the new configuration is used by the deployed pods.
 ---

 ## Testing Guide